oliviawestmacottssw/SSW.Rules.Content/rules/stored-procedures---do-you-avoid-using-select--when-inserting-data/rule.md

  DELETE FROM ParaRight
  WHERE ParaID = @id
 END
-​Figure: Bad Example - Using SELECT \* when inserting data.
+Figure: Bad Example - Using SELECT \* when inserting data.
 Besides, this stored procedure should have an Else section to raise error when no condition is satisfied

 USE [ParaGreg]
 GO